 Also, those who are interested in this powerful dance’s history, the Museo Carlos Gardel at Jean Jaurès 735 is a must.

-Plaza Constitución is located about 2 kilometers south of what is considered the city center.
+Plaza Constitución is about 2 kilometers south of the city center.
 It’s not a must-see, but yet another grand square in Buenos Aires that probably did not make it into everyone’s Instagram-account.

 I’m a trouper, I came walking – and, actually, it is only a twenty minutes walk from famous Plaza Dorrego in the southern part of San Telmo.

-Despite this proximity, Constitución as a barrio is a bit off the beaten tracks were you shouldn’t flash your cash; which you’re not supposed to do anywhere, for that matter.
+Despite this proximity, Constitución as a barrio is a bit off the beaten tracks were you shouldn’t flash your cash.
+This you shouldn’t do anywhere, for that matter.

 Coming down the Lima-Avenue, you’ll first spot the Iglesia Inmaculado Corazón de María, the Immaculate Heart of Mary Church.
 This church is one of these characteristic, massive Catholic temples built in a Neo-Gothic style.
 It was inaugurated in 1923.